tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

         the replica set state by calling ``box.cfg{ read_only == false }`` on the master.
         Then pick another candidate and restart the procedure.

-After switching the master, perform the :ref:`replication check <upgrades-admin-replication-check>` on each instance of the replica set.
+After switching the master, perform the :ref:`replication check <admin-upgrades-replication-check>` on each instance of the replica set.